This Is the World’s Biggest, Highest Hammock

 “The plan was to create a shareable space for two communities who were meeting in the Moab area at the same time – the BASE jump community and the slack line community.
 It was also to honour the memory of a very good friend of mine, Daniel Moore, who brought such an incredible stoke to life – I wanted everyone to share that stoke!”

 First, it involved a lot of material.
-It was suspended by five double-stacked slacklines totalling over 600m in length.
-The net itself required two 70m climbing ropes, 60m of line for the 'ring', and 5,000m of paracord.
+It was suspended by five double-stacked slacklines totalling over 1,969 feet in length.
+The net itself required two 230-foot climbing ropes, 197 feet of line for the "ring" and 16,404 feet of paracord.

-“Actually, we wanted 6,500m of paracord,” says Andy.
+“Actually, we wanted 21,325 feet of paracord,” Andy said.
 “But we ran out of time when setting it up!”
 It took three full days of on-the-ground rope work from dozens of people to get the net ready to hoist.
 One of the people helping?
 Hayley Ashburn, who we featured for her epic highline in the Dolomites.

 Once it was up, the fun began.
-Access to the totally legal (yes, they checked) space net was one of three ways: a cable-car sling (for most), a slackline walk (for some) – and via sky-dive jump (for Andy).
+Access to the totally legal (yes, they checked) space net was one of three ways: Cable-car sling (for most), slackline walk (for some) or skydive (for Andy).

-Getting there via the air was arguably easier than slackline – since the net had 15m of sag, the slacklines were anything but stable.
-“Only the most talented slackliners in the world can pull of a walk like that,” says Andy.
-The most people ever on it?
-17 – they could have had more, but, as Andy says, 'everybody kept jumping off!'
+Getting there via the air was arguably easier than slackline – since the net had 49 feet of sag, the slacklines were anything but stable.
+“Only the most talented slackliners in the world can pull off a walk like that,” Andy confirmed.
+The most people ever on the hammock at one?
+A total of 17 – they could have had more, but as Andy said, "Everybody kept jumping off!"

-The space net hung for over a week, and well over 250 people visited the net, with quite a few spending the night.
-There were over 200 BASE exits made through a circular hole in the middle of the net, where there was a safe (but wobbly) take-off.
+The space net hung for over a week and well over 250 people visited the net, with quite a few spending the night.
+There were over 200 BASE jumps made through a circular hole in the middle of the net, where there was a safe, but wobbly, take-off.

-While it wasn't cheap – Andy estimates the material and manhour costs approach $50,000 USD – all in all, the project was a major success.
-“It was awesome because the BASE jumpers wanted to highline, the highliners got to see BASE in person,” says Andy.
+While it wasn't cheap – Andy estimates the material and costs to be nearly $50,000 – but, all in all, the project was a major success.
+“It was awesome because the BASE jumpers wanted to highline, the highliners got to see BASE in person,” Andy said.
 “It was really cool!
 And a huge help to all the Moab Monkeys – people like Brian Mosbaugh, Hayley Ashburn, who made it happen!”